mbasagoitia/autonomous-systems/modeling-of-autonomous-systems/systems/system-definition-state-diagram.md

 X = {pay, select, soda, beer}, X0 = {pay} <-- possible state values and initial state U = {insert_coin, get_soda, get_beer, t} <-- external input

-Transition are associated with action labels that indicate the actions that cause the transitions.
+Transitions are associated with action labels that indicate the actions that cause the transitions.

 - insert_coin, get_soda, get_beer, are user actions (inputs)
 - t denotes an activity that is not of interest to the modeler (it represents an internal activity of the vending machine)